RRRan2333/ais_fishing_signal/readme.md

 This can be presented as an interactive website or as a Power BI dashboard, with an accompanying article explaining all findings.

 ### MVP
-- Plot beginning and ending of missing transponders
-- Plot (as lines/arrows) start and end point of missing ships.
-- Overlay missing AIS events with world fishery abbundance data.
 - ~~Time: duration of missing signal; ~~
 - ~~what time of day did they go missing, etc. ~~
 - ~~Mark top X offenders (unique ships)~~